shivaprasad-vibhooti/verilog-digital-system-design/4_bit_alu/README.md

 NOT

-🔄 Bitwise Rotation Operations
+3.3 Rotational Operations

 Left Rotation

 Right Rotation

-🧩 Modular Design Architecture
+4. DESIGN METHODOLOGY

+The ALU is designed using a hierarchical and modular structure:

-Each ALU function is implemented as a separate Verilog module to ensure modularity and reusability.
+Each operation is implemented as an independent Verilog module

+A top-level module selects the operation based on an opcode

+The design ensures reusability and easy debugging

+5. PROJECT STRUCTURE
 4_bit_alu/
+│
-├── alu_top.v        # Top-level module (opcode-based selection)
+├── alu_top.v        → Top-level ALU module
-├── adder.v          # Addition module
+├── adder.v          → Addition module
-├── subtractor.v     # Subtraction module
+├── subtractor.v     → Subtraction module
-├── multiplier.v     # Multiplication module
+├── multiplier.v     → Multiplication module
-├── divider.v        # Division module
+├── divider.v        → Division module
-├── modulo.v         # Modulo operation
+├── modulo.v         → Modulo module
-├── logic_unit.v     # AND, OR, XOR, NOT
+├── logic_unit.v     → AND, OR, XOR, NOT operations
-├── rotate_left.v    # Left rotation
+├── rotate_left.v    → Left rotation
-├── rotate_right.v   # Right rotation
+├── rotate_right.v   → Right rotation
-├── alu_tb.v         # Testbench
+├── alu_tb.v         → Testbench
-├── README.md        # Documentation
+├── README.md        → Documentation
 └── LICENSE

-🧠 Top-Level Module (alu_top.v)
+6. TOP-LEVEL MODULE DESCRIPTION (alu_top.v)

-The alu_top.v file acts as the control unit of the ALU.
+The alu_top.v module acts as the control and integration unit of the ALU.

-Accepts two 4-bit inputs (A and B)
+Accepts two 4-bit inputs (A, B)

-Uses an opcode to select the operation
+Uses an opcode to select the desired operation

-Outputs the computed result
+Outputs the corresponding result

-📟 Opcode Mapping (Example)
+Opcode Selection Table
 Opcode	Operation
 0000	Addition
 0001	Subtraction